 Types of Ginger Beer

-- Fever-Tree - has a strong ginger flavor without being overpowering.
+- Fever-Tree - Has a strong ginger flavor without being overpowering.

-- Gosling's - nice balance of spice and sweetness.
+- Gosling's - Nice balance of spice and sweetness.

-- Bundaberg - the Australian ginger beer is great for Mules.
+- Bundaberg - The Australian ginger beer is great for Mules.

-- Q Ginger Beer - has some added carbonation.
+- Q Ginger Beer - Has some added carbonation.

 Pro Tips/Recipe Notes